A Guide to Google App Campaign Best Practices

 - No Comments (0)

 It’s important to provide a variety of text, image, and video assets—all of which align with the goals of the campaign.
-Google UAC can develop relevant ads for every moment, in every possible format, and for almost every channel.
+Google App Campaign can develop relevant ads for every moment, in every possible format, and for almost every channel.
 Their systems try out different combinations and show which ads will perform the best over time.
 This allows advertisers to extend their reach across many different channels such as the Play Store, through other apps, in Google search, or on YouTube.

 1. Increase Bid to Budget Ratios

 Target CPA (tCPA) is a smart bidding strategy.
 It sets bids that allow you to maintain your set cost-per-acquisition while getting as many conversions as possible.
 Because of the advanced machine learning behind this, your bids can be automatically optimized, and auction-time bidding is also offered, which allows you to tailor your bids.

 In terms of tCPA bidding campaigns, 10X is the minimum that you will want to set so that you can ramp up your campaigns quickly.
 This being said, for these bid-to-budget ratios, using 20X will often show stronger performance.